walles/barnklocka2/README.md

 # Johans Barnklocka II

 ## TODO
-* Add a "Go!" button next to the text entry field
 * If the text entry field is correct when the Go button is pressed, randomize a new time on the analog clock and clear the field
 * If the text entry field is wrong when the Go button is pressed, highlight that